jharlow/www/src/posts/vibe-coding-is-low-agency.md

 Personally, I'm now fully bought in that AI is an essential skill for modern software engineers.
 This year, I've switched from `neovim` to Cursor and AI is now deeply integrated into my workflow.
 If you are building non-groundbreaking web-apps, I'm convinced that this technology is already a force-multiplier, and it's only getting better.

 Given that, I find the discourse around AI frustrating because it's centered on if, not how.
 Overall, my sense is that the backlash to these new tools stem in no small part from elitism.
 Technical people feel challenged by a new paradigm that has eroded their professional moat, and understandably lash out.
 You see people smugly deriding the work of people just starting out, gleefully (and distastefully) gloating when they get DDoS'd.
 A lot of them are using the bottom tenth percentile to characterize the entire toolset, and using that as a lazy excuse to avoid learning how to leverage it well.
-Vibe coding is in many ways an easy target of derision, and so it becomes an easy excuse to not engage.

 I also think that these arguments obfuscate a much more interesting conversation we could have about how we should transition into using AI.
 For example...